google/WebFundamentals/src/site/device-access/user-location/obtain-location.markdown

 the browser, there may also be preferences to always allow - or disallow - permission lookups, in which case the confirmation process will be bypassed.

-Having run this code, you should now be able to see the starting position.
 Depending on the location device your browser is using, the position object might actually contain a lot more than just latitude and longitude, e.g. it could include an altitude or a direction.
-You can explore further by logging the position variable to the console.
+You can't tell what extra information that location system will use until it actually returns the data.

 ## Testing Geolocation with your site